 The South Australian Government is committed to involving communities in decisions that affect their lives.
 We recognise that local people have a wealth of knowledge and perspectives about their local environment and interests, and that this information is important for informing Government decision-making, as well as informing a proponent’s project design.
-Accordingly, and consistent with the requirements of the Mining Act 1971, Terramin’s applications will be made available to all stakeholders with a formal opportunity to make submissions to the Minister for Energy and Mining for consideration in the comprehensive technical assessments that will be undertaken by the South Australian Government.
+Accordingly, and consistent with the requirements of the Mining Act 1971, Terramin’s applications have been made available to all stakeholders with a formal opportunity to make submissions to the Minister for Energy and Mining for consideration in the comprehensive technical assessments that will be undertaken by the South Australian Government.

 - the South Australian Government Gazette

 - The Courier (Mount Barker)

 - The Adelaide Hills Weekender Herald

 - Southern Argus (Strathalbyn)